 Matthews housing report/video for March 2019.
 Home prices in Matthews, NC continued to increase in March 2019 with average home sale prices up 14.5% compared with March 2018.
 Homes were selling faster with average and median days on market decreasing compared with one year ago.
 February’s increase in new listings no doubt contributed to an increase of 45.8% in pending sales.
 New listings and inventory were down in March 2019.
 Virtually no negotiating room for buyers on Matthews homes with sellers receiving 99.4% of asking price.

-Indian Trail Housing Market Update/Video January 2019.
+Indian Trail Housing Market Update/Video March 2019.
 Indian Trail, NC (28079 zip code) area includes the towns of Stallings, Hemby Bridge, and Lake Park in Union County.
-Home prices increased lightly in January compared with the same month one year ago.
-Despite an increase in new listings and inventory, the months supply of homes remained low at 2.2 month keeping Indian Trail a seller’s market.
-Closed sales increase in January 2018 and days on market dropped.
+The Indian Trail area saw an increase in both average (+4.6%) and median home prices (+10.4%) year-over-year.
+Average and median prices both increased over last month.
+Months supply of homes for sale remains low at just 2 months; inventory decreased, as did new listings.
+Indian Trail remains a seller’s market.

 Ballantyne Housing Market Update/Video: March 2019.
 Average and median Ballantyne home sale prices saw an increase in March, at 4.3% and 4.6%, respectively.
 Despite an increase in days on market, homes are still selling in under two months on average.
 The months supply of homes at 2 months and an 11.8% drop in new listings keeps the Ballantyne/28277 zip code housing market a seller’s market.